Connect with others who understand.

 Talk With Others Who Understand

-Are you or a loved one living with bipolar 1 disorder and anxiety?
+Are you or a loved one living with bipolar 1 disorder and an anxiety disorder?
 How do you manage both conditions?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.